caltechlibrary/py-cli-template/README.md

 >
 > _Begin with the simplest possible example of how to use your software.
 Provide example command lines and/or screen images, as appropriate, to help readers understand how the software is expected to be used.
 Many readers are likely to look for command lines they can copy-paste directly from your explanations, so it's best to keep that in mind as you write examples._
 >
-> _Some projects need to communicate additional information to users and can benefit from additional sections in the README file.
+> _Some programs are complicated and users can benefit from additional sections in the README file.
 It's difficult to give specific instructions &ndash; a lot depends on your software, your intended audience, etc.  Use your judgment and ask for feedback from users or colleagues to help figure out what else is worth explaining._

 ## Known issues and limitations